u1f35c/listadmin3/README.md

 are carried out immediately, responses for pending messages are not processed until all messages are shown and the pending actions confirmed.

+Lists with more than 200 messages pending moderation will only show the first 200; operations on those will work fine (and if you deal with the 200 and re-run you'll be able to moderate the later ones).

 ```
 $ listadmin3
 fetching data for partypeople@example.org ...
 200 messages